jlangch/venice/README.md

 Venice is a Lisp dialect born from the need for a safe, sandboxed, general-purpose language.
 It shares with Lisp the code-as-data philosophy and a powerful macro system.
-It's a perfect match for scripting and automation tasks.

 Venice is mainly a functional programming language focusing on immutable, persistent data structures.